 If you have applied for a finance role, you can expect further technical and maths based questions like-

 - What is risk?

-- What are swap points and why can they be negative?
+- And what are swap points and why can they be negative?
 How do you calculate a WACC?

 - If you rolled three dice, what is the probability of getting the same number on each one?

-- If a clock shows the time as 09.30 am, what is the angle between the two hands?
+- In addition, If a clock shows the time as 09.30 am, what is the angle between the two hands?